 Why stay in a Lostwithiel cottage?

 We have a great collection of cottages in Lostwithiel that are perfect for couple’s break near the sea or friends or family reunion.
-With the sea close by and the city of Plymouth within driving distance, there’s nowhere better to stay if you’re looking for a stay in the country with the option of reaching out to the city for even more activities.
+With the sea close by and the city of Plymouth within driving distance, there’s nowhere better to stay if you’re looking for a Cornwall cottage stay in the county with the option of reaching out to the city for even more activities.

 Three must-see places to visit in Lostwithiel